IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 Default RPP/CRPP includes
 - service accounts which are considered as platform operator.
-- changes which is considered as expected normal platform behavior.
+- changes which are considered as expected normal platform behavior.

 ### Delete/Disable RPP